nemo0622/pokeemerald-expansion/README.md

 ## Bugs and Future Plans

 ### Known Bugs:
-- None as of right now!
+- Mugshots occasionally cut a little portion out of the textbox

 ### Future Plans:
 - Expanded implementation of NPC Mugshot system